-The meeting kicked off with a stimulating session on Personalized External Aortic Root Support (PEARS) with invited guests Prof. Filip Rega and Dr. David R. Koolbergen.
+The meeting kicked off with a welcome from Prof. Julie De Backer (Chair HTAD-WG) and set the tone for a stimulating session on Personalized External Aortic Root Support (PEARS) with invited guests Prof. Filip Rega and Dr. David R. Koolbergen.
 Prof. Rega shed light on the development and concept of PEARS, while Prof. Maarten Groenink and Dr. Kalman Benke discussed its indications in relation to Valve-Sparing Aortic Root Replacement (VSARR).
 Dr. Koolbergen provided invaluable insights from the Dutch experience with PEARS, offering a unique perspective on this surgical procedure.
 In addition, Prof. Rega delved into the fascinating correlation between PEARS and other treatment approaches, providing a comprehensive understanding of this procedure.

 Throughout the day, participants were treated to a diverse range of presentations and updates from members of the group.
 The morning session included Council updates from Julie Hallac (VASCERN Project Manager).
 It was followed by a presentation on the compendium project presented by Dr. Meike Rybczynski.
 She provided participants with updates and challenges being faced with this project.